-Add Text Captions To Your Web Images with CSS - Digital Inspiration
+Add Text Captions To Your Web Images with CSS

 In the above example, we add the file google.gif left aligned and the image has dimensions 276x120.

 Replace left with right if you want to right align the image box.
-You’ll also need to modify the style:width of the
+You’ll also need to modify the styleof the

 <DIV> tag such it is equal to image width + 2.